nicoddemus/pytest-rich/README.rst

 .. image:: assets/screenshot.png
     :align: center

-There's definitely room for improvement, and the new maintainer is free to improve on that or even change it completely.
+There's definitely room for improvement, and the new maintainers are free to improve on that or even change it completely.

 I intend to *initially* add people as maintainers to this repository, and after a while eventually transfer it to another account.